exercism/common-lisp/concepts/mapping/about.md

 ## Mapping on other sequences

-Mapping is not limited to lists.
-Any [sequence][/tracks/common-lisp/concepts/sequence] can be mapped over.
+Mapping is not limited to [lists][concept-lists].
+Any sequence (covered in another concept) can be mapped over.
 In the case of non-list sequences the `map` function is used.

 `map` takes 3 or more arguments: